 You also have in-app notifications.
-These are far more subtle, and are only visible when a user opens the app.
-I’m going to talk about this type of notification for the purposes of this guide.
+These are far more subtle and are only visible when a user opens the app.

 A lack of value means your users may look elsewhere, or not be able to justify paying for your product.